How to Apply

 Who is eligible to apply?

 To be considered for admission to the UWM speech-language pathology Master’s program, a student must have completed either an undergraduate degree in the Communication Sciences and Disorders (CSD) major or its equivalent (leveling or prerequisite coursework).
+Students without an undergraduate major in CSD must have 18 completed credits in CSD (exclusive of sign language) to be eligible for application.

 At the time of application, the student’s transcript must show: